Lane Graph as Path: Continuity-preserving Path-wise Modeling for Online Lane Graph Construction: Experiments

 \boldparagraph{Effectiveness of auxiliary BEV segmentation branch.} Tab.~\ref{tab:bevseg} shows the auxiliary BEV segmentation branch can improve the performance by 1\% $F_1$ of Junction TOPO and 1.1\% $F_1$ of TOPO without adding cost at inference.

-\boldparagraph{Polyline path representation.} As shown in Tab.~\ref{tab:polyline}, the performance increases with adding more points for Polyline modeling under a 24-epoch schedule.
+\boldparagraph{Polyline path representation.} As shown in Tab.~\ref{tab:polyline}, the accuracy increases with adding more points for Polyline modeling under a 24-epoch schedule, while the inference speed decreases.
+We choose 30-point Polyline as default setting.

-\boldparagraph{Bezier path representation.} Tab.~\ref{tab:bezier} shows that adding the number of control points from 3 to 5 improves 2.9\% $F_1$ of Junction TOPO and 11.2\% $F_1$ of TOPO, indicating too few Bezier control points cannot accurately describe the arbitrary shape in the broad perception.
+\boldparagraph{Bezier path representation.} Tab.~\ref{tab:bezier} shows that adding the number of control points from 3 to 5 improves 2.9\% $F_1$ of Junction TOPO and 11.2\% $F_1$ of TOPO.
 While adding the number of control points from 5 to 10 incurs an accuracy drop.

-Compared to Tab.~\ref{tab:polyline}, Bezier path representation is inferior to Polyline path representation, so we choose Polyline path representation as the default setting in LaneGAP.
+\boldparagraph{Comparison on end-to-end planner VAD.} Tab.~\ref{tab:plan} provides comparison on end-to-end planner VAD~\cite{vad} by including an extra centerline lane graph branch.
+Since VAD utilizes instance-wise queries, HDMapNet is not applicable, we only compare with piece-wise MapTR.
+Path-wise modeling enhances planning performance and outperforms piece-wise modeling.
+Notably, LaneGAP’s path queries offer a complete depiction of the lane graph, unlike MapTR's centerline piece queries, whose connectivity predictions are not directly usable in VAD.

+\boldparagraph{Large perception range.} In Tab.~\ref{tab:perception_range}, we compare the performance on a large perception range ($50m \times 100m$) using the same training recipe of Tab.~\ref{tab:modeling}.
+LaneGAP still outperforms other methods.

+\boldparagraph{Generalization on new split.} StreamMapNet~\cite{streammapnet} proposes a new split of the nuScenes dataset, which splits the train/val set by the geolocation and reduces the map overlap.
+We further compare the performance on this new split in Tab.~\ref{tab:newsplit} using the same training recipe.
+LaneGAP maintains consistent superiority.

+\boldparagraph{Comparison on mIoU metric.} In Tab.~\ref{tab:iou}, we further compare the performance of different modelings with mIoU metric following HDMapNet~\cite{hdmapnet}.
+We render the prediction on the BEV map with $0.75m$ line width.
+The results further validate the superiority of LaneGAP.

+\boldparagraph{Post-processing accuracy.} In Tab.~\ref{tab:postproc}, we show the accuracy of the lane graphs transformed by respective post-processings given the ground-truth segmentation maps, sets of pieces and connections, and set of paths.
+The results indicate that Pixel2Graph post-processing is prone to fail in handling the fine-grained topology of the subgraph around junction points, as illustrated in Fig.~\ref{fig:qualitative_comparison}.